Organisation chart

 In accordance with the principle of separation of investigation and decision-making, the investigation teams are under the authority of the General Rapporteur.

-The administrative services (under the authority of the Secretary General) and three specialised services (Office of the President, Legal Service and Communication Department) report directly to the Autorité’s President.
+The administrative services (under the authority of the Secretary General) and three specialised services (Office of the President, Legal Department and Communications Department) report directly to the President of the Autorité.

 Print the page